 If you’re currently surrounded by towers of dirty dishes, piles of unwashed laundry, and heaps of unmade beds, then it’s time to call in the professionals.
-Unfortunately hiring a cleaning company isn’t as easy as making a call.
-To ensure you find the best company for you, follow these steps before you hire.
+Unfortunately, hiring a cleaning company isn’t as easy as just making a call.
+To ensure you find the best company for you and know what to expect when they show up to clean, follow these steps before you hire.

 Research Your Options

 Like most things in life, having a sparkling clean house or apartment isn’t as easy as just booking the service.
 The key to a successful cleaning company relationship is both sides understanding how much time is required to get the job done to your satisfaction.
 The best way to do this is to put in some extra effort to find the right company for you.

 Before you commit to a company, make sure you have them over to assess your home so they can see exactly how much work will be required of them.
 Get quotes from a couple of companies and be sure to read their reviews before you sign a contract.
 Ask questions about their training procedures, refunds for accidents or if you’re unhappy with the clean, and the company’s standards in general.
 If the company is unable to give you detailed answers, that’s a sign you should look somewhere else.

 Once you have the company over to assess your home, be sure to let them know ahead of time if you have pets.
 While you may be a pet lover, your cleaning professional might not be.
 Let the company know what kind of pet you have and if they’ll be in the home during cleaning hours.
 If you have a particularly rambunctious pet, consider making arrangements for them while the crew is at your home.